charlieegan3/personal-website/content/week-notes/2023-02-12-deep-in-the-jungle/index.md

 ---
-title: "Week 21: Deep in the Jungle"
+title: "Week 21: Making Plans"
 date: 2023-02-12 05:48:04 +0000
 ---
 * I have been writing some docs on OAuth 2.0 and Okta.
 The feature depends the [client credentials grant type](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/).
 I find it frustrating that while OAuth is meant to be a standard, tasks like getting a client credentials token are so variable.
 Despite the docs on the Okta sponsored OAuth 2.0 site saying otherwise, Okta require the use of a private key authentication type for client credential requests when accessing the management API.